 How does the in-car payments system work?

-According to TechCrunch, the in-car payments system works through Bluelink; a connected car system that allows drivers to control vehicle functions and services.
+TechCrunch, the in-car payments system works through Bluelink; a connected car system that allows drivers to control vehicle functions and services.
 Hyundai will offer the system for free for the first three years.
 After this, customers will have the option of paying for a monthly subscription.

 The payments system will launch with ParkWiz, Chargehub, and Dominoes.
 This system was one of numerous other fresh features unveiled during the Ioniq 5's debut in North America.